 For more information about studying French, German, Hispanic/ Spanish, Italian, Russian, Portuguese, Mandarin Chinese, Japanese, Catalan, English as a Modern Foreign Language and/ or Translation at Birmingham visit:

-Translation training is delivered through a comprehensive suite of programmes from undergraduate to PhD level.
-Our strength resides in the way our modules combine theory and practice to offer a solid foundation in core skills as well as avenues for exploring individual interests.
-We offer excellent facilities for both training and research, including a well-supplied library with a particularly strong provision of e-resources and a postgraduate study space with access to translation software and a large range of corpora.
-We have strong connections to the international translation community, and we are a corporate member of the Institute of Translation and Interpreting.
-Our staff are active members of the European Society for Translation Studies and the International Association of Translation and Interpreting and we are also a partner in the ARTIS initiative (Advancing Research in Translation & Interpreting) and IPCITI (International Postgraduate Conference in Translation and Interpreting).
+We have a lively programme of translation-related events at Birmingham, and we also have strong connections to the international translation community.
+We are a corporate member of the Institute of Translation and Interpreting.
+Our staff are active members of the European Society for Translation Studies and the International Association of Translation and Interpreting.
+We are also a partner in the ARTIS initiative (Advancing Research in Translation & Interpreting) and IPCITI (International Postgraduate Conference in Translation and Interpreting).

 Birmingham is one of the most culturally mixed cities in the UK.
 For centuries, people have travelled across the country and the world to build their lives here.
 The city hosts around 50 annual festivals - so there is always something happening in the city celebrating diversity, community and innovative intercultural exchanges.
 Birmingham’s restaurant scene also offers around 30 different nationalities and styles of cooking.
 The city is home to Birmingham International Airport, the third largest airport in the UK, for fantastic access to destinations of your target language(s)